-You tricked, you treated, you sorted the boatload of candy, and you soon realize that such copious amounts of sugar mixed with your child’s bloodstream is just not a good combination.
-After all, you really like it when they don’t have an additional reason to climb the walls.
-Share the love and the sugar high by donating some of that treasure trove of chocolate and sweet goodness.
+Do you feel like your home has just been hit with a tsunami of candy?
+And it’s not even the 31st?!
+These days trick-or-treating starts early!
+From mall-o-weens to community trunk-or-treats, at every turn there is an opportunity to grab the sweet stuff before it’s even Halloween.
+But while your kids count their loot, you’re counting future cavities.
+Does anyone really need this much sugar?
+Share the love–and the sugar high–by donating some of that treasure trove of chocolate and sweet goodness.
 Send a care package to troops overseas, give to ill children who weren’t able to knock on doors in search of candy or celebrate Dental Hygiene Month (October) at a dental office’s Halloween candy buyback program.
-Kick off the 2017 holiday season with a spirit of giving at these eight places.
+Kick off the 2019 holiday season with a spirit of giving at these places in and around the DMV.

-Last year this organization collected more than 533,000 pounds of candy to give to deployed troops and first responders.
-(Hey, grownups like treats, too.)
+This organization hand-delivers donated candy to First Responder departments in 20 cities.
+They also package and mail candy to troops.
 Find a drop-off location near you at this or organize a candy collection drive of your own.
 Note: Include handwritten notes and drawings to really sweeten the package.

 Soldiers’ Angels Treats for Troops

-Ask your grownups to consider organizing collections at their workplaces or drop off your excess candy at a nearby business, such as Money Joe’s Germantown or Esthetique Dentistry in Ashburn.
-To get a sense of what you’d be part of, consider that in 2016, Soldiers’ Angels sent $15 million in aid to more than 360,000 service members, veterans, wounded heroes and military families.
-This year, the organization’s goal is to collect 17,000 pounds of candy.
+Consider organizing collections at your place of work or drop off your excess candy at a nearby business.
+To get a sense of what you’d be part of, consider that Soldiers’ Angels has sent nearly 880,000 packages to service members, veterans, wounded heroes and military families over the past 16 years.

 Operation Stars and Stripes’ Operation Trick-or-Treating for the Troops